8r14z/coding-interview-prep/source/algorithms/README.md

 Heapsort is a stable sort with O(nlogn) but it has big constant factor based on the randomness of picking items to swap.
 It makes the operating hard to predict what memory location that u should jump to next.
 But anyway this is minor

+### Tail Recursion
+In traditional recursion, the typical model is that you perform your recursive calls first, and then you take the return value of the recursive call and calculate the result.
+In this manner, you don't get the result of your calculation until you have returned from every recursive call.

+In tail recursion, you perform your calculations first, and then you execute the recursive call, passing the results of your current step to the next recursive step.
+This results in the last statement being in the form of (return (recursive-function params)).
+Basically, the return value of any given recursive step is the same as the return value of the next recursive call.

+The consequence of this is that once you are ready to perform your next recursive step, you don't need the current stack frame any more.
+This allows for some optimization.
+In fact, with an appropriately written compiler, you should never have a stack overflow snicker with a tail recursive call.
+Simply reuse the current stack frame for the next recursive step.

 #### Rolling hash function
 To compute hash of based on existing hash value.
 Used for Rabin-Karp searching :)